-The switch clicks but the light doesn’t come on.
-Or it doesn’t click at all — it sticks, sparks when pressed.
-Sometimes you simply need a new switch after a room layout change, or a dimmer instead of a standard toggle.
-All of this is sorted in 20–40 minutes on site.
-We handle electrical work across Warsaw — from Żoliborz to Ursynów.
+The switch makes a click, but the light stays off.
+Or there’s no click at all — it jams, throws sparks when you press it.
+Sometimes the job is just swapping in a new switch after changing the room layout, or fitting a dimmer in place of a regular toggle.
+All of that can be done in 20–40 minutes on site.
+We take care of electrical jobs across Warsaw — from Żoliborz to Ursynów.

-Important: any work involving electrics carries a risk of electric shock.
-If you’re unsure you’ve correctly isolated the circuit — don’t touch the wires, call a professional.
-We only work with the power off and test every wire with a voltage indicator before starting.
+Important: any electrical work comes with a risk of electric shock.
+If you’re not fully sure the circuit has been isolated properly — don’t touch the wires, call a professional.
+We work only with the power off and check every wire with a voltage indicator before we begin.

 How much does it cost and what affects the price

-Current prices are in the table below.
-The cost depends on the switch type (single-pole, double, two-way, dimmer, touch), wiring condition, and whether wall chasing is needed.
-A brand-new point from scratch includes an electrical point installation, wall chasing, and cable routing.
+Current prices are listed in the table below.
+The final cost depends on the kind of switch (single-pole, double, two-way, dimmer, touch), the state of the wiring, and whether wall chasing is required.
+A completely new point installed from scratch includes electrical point installation, wall chasing, and cable routing.
 Fixings and terminal blocks are included.
-The switch itself and the back box are charged separately.
+The switch itself and the back box are billed separately.

 | Service | min | max |